Maritime response following the September 11 attacks: Background

-Response
+Maritime evacuation

+In early reporting of the evacuation, large numbers of between 500,000 and 1 million people were evacuated by boat with a believed closer number of about 270,000 people actually evacuated.
+With about 130 to 150 boats being used in the response, ranging from Staten Island ferries that could hold about 6,000 people to rubber dinghies that could carry about two or three passengers at a time.

 Coast Guard and government response

-The United States Coast Guard Vessel Traffic Service and the Harbor Unit of the New York Police Department put out an emergency radio calls to all nearby vessels to help evacuate from Battery Park.
-In addition to vessel coordination, the Coast Guard assisted at the Fresh Kills Landfill and Lower Manhattan with human remain and property recovery operations.
-Some U.S. Coast Guard ships that responded included cutters USCGC Katherine Walker, USCGC Adak, and USCGC Tahoma.
+The United States Coast Guard Vessel Traffic Service and the Harbor Unit of the New York Police Department put out emergency radio calls to all nearby vessels to help evacuate from Battery Park.
+In addition to vessel coordination, the Coast Guard assisted at the Fresh Kills Landfill and Lower Manhattan with human remains and property recovery operations.
+U.S. Coast Guard ships that responded included cutters USCGC Katherine Walker, USCGC Adak, and USCGC Tahoma.

-After the attacks on the World Trade Center towers on September 11, 2001, the Coast Guard tug USCGC Hawser, homeported in Bayonne, New Jersey, was the first on scene in New York harbor and acted as On-Scene Commander.
+The Coast Guard tug USCGC Hawser, homeported in Bayonne, New Jersey, was the first on scene in New York Harbor and acted as On-Scene Commander.
 Adak arrived on scene an hour later and took over On-Scene Commander responsibilities.
 For hours Adak coordinated the evacuation of civilians, transport of firefighters and rescue personnel, and the establishment of security zones to protect other high valued assets from further attack.
 For her part in the response to the attacks of September 11, Adak received the Secretary of Transportation Outstanding Unit Award.

-Multiple fireboats of the New York City Fire Department, including Fire Fighter and the retired (since 1995) John J. Harvey, were among the first boats on the scene and provided firefighting activities from the water, pumping harbour water at high pressure to the hoses of land-based firefighters when other water was in low supply or simply unavailable due to breaks in the waterlines caused by the destruction of the towers.
+Multiple fireboats of the New York City Fire Department, including Fire Fighter and the John J. Harvey (the latter of which had been retired since 1995), were among the first boats on the scene and provided firefighting activities from the water, pumping harbour water at high pressure to the hoses of land-based firefighters when other water was in low supply or simply unavailable due to breaks in the waterlines caused by the destruction of the towers.

 Civilian response

 Multiple ferry lines, including the Staten Island Ferry and SeaStreak, helped in the evacuation.
 A variety of vessels including tugboats and merchant ships in the New York metropolitan area responded to the emergency calls for evacuations.
+NY Waterway, with a fleet of 24 boats, moved nearly 150,000 people.